 In English, Wills/Estates Law

-Why is security needed?
 There are several ways in which the estate distribution can be done wrong, as we will explain below.
-To prevent mistakes and any beneficiaries not getting their share of the inheritance, the Court would require the purchase of this bond insurance.
+To prevent mistakes and any beneficiaries from not getting their share of the inheritance, the Court would require the purchase of this bond insurance.

 Unfortunately, because the estate funds are frozen, the money required to purchase this policy must be paid from the applicant’s own funds and cannot be paid from the estate assets.
 To make things worse, this policy can cost up to 5% of the total value of the estate.
 To illustrate, if Walter’s estate is worth $2,000,000, the applicant would need to pay $100,000 to purchase the insurance policy and there is no guarantee how much, if anything, may get returned by the insurance company later when the executor says they have completed their estate trustee duties.